zcash/zips/drafts/str4d-stratum/draft1.rst

     {"id": 4, "result": ACCEPTED, "error": "ERROR"}\n

 ``ACCEPTED`` (bool)
-  Whether the block was accepted.
+  MUST be ``true`` if the submission was accepted.
+Per [JSON-RPC-1.0]_, MUST be ``null`` if there was an error.

 ``ERROR`` (obj)
   An error object.
-MUST be ``null`` if the block was accepted.
+Per [JSON-RPC-1.0]_, MUST be ``null`` if the submission was accepted without error.

-  If the block was not accepted, the server MUST provide an error object describing the reason for not accepting the block.
+  If the submission was not accepted, the server MUST provide an error object describing the reason for not accepting the submission.
 See `Error Objects`_ for the object format.

 ``client.reconnect()``
 ----------------------